Psykotikism/Mutant_Tanks/README.md

 Natives:
 ```
+/* Returns whether the clone can use abilities.
+ *
+ * @param client		Client index of the Tank.
+ * @param clone			Checks whether "st_clone.smx"
+ *							is installed.
+ * @return				True on success, false if
+ *							clone is not allowed
+ *							to have abilities.
+ */
+native bool ST_CloneAllowed(int client, bool clone);

 /* Returns the maximum value of the "Type Range" setting.
  *
  * @return				The maximum value of the